aspose-cells/Aspose.Cells-Doc-md/net/what-s-new-in-aspose-cells-for-net/_index.md

 ## Aspose.Cells for .NET 22.5

+* Improvement for calculating and tracing formulas with formula calculation chain

+## Aspose.Cells for .NET 22.5

 * Improvement for memory performance of setting cells formula while saving workbook in LightCells mode

 ## Aspose.Cells for .NET 22.4